 Tip: Popular cheeses for enchiladas include shredded Monterey Jack or Chihuahua, or crumbled Cotija.
 Use 1/2 to 1 cup of cheese to sprinkle on top of a 3-quart rectangular pan of enchiladas.

-Tip: Snipped cilantro, sour cream, diced tomato, and shredded lettuce all make tasty enchilada toppers.
+Tip: Snipped fresh cilantro, sour cream, diced tomato, and shredded lettuce all make tasty enchilada toppers.